“There is no such thing as vegan alcohol” a friend said to me when I was first transitioning to veganism.

 While it is false that there is no such thing as vegan alcohol, there are some things to look out for as a vegan when purchasing wine, beer or liquor.
 Yet do not worry as this handy guide to veganism and vegan alcohol will explain why some alcohol isn’t vegan, and show you how to find incredible vegan alcohol such as vegan beer, vegan cocktails, vegan wine and vegan liquor!

-First, if you’re wondering what veganism is you can find the answer here.
+First, if you’re wondering what veganism is you can get the answer here.

 Can Vegans Drink Alcohol?
 Is There Vegan Alcohol?